Sundqvist scores twice, Blues edge Jets 4-3 to take 2-0 lead

-WINNIPEG, Manitoba — Oskar Sundqvist scored twice to lead the St. Louis Blues to a 4-3 victory over the Winnipeg Jets on Friday night in Game 2 of their Western Conference opening-round playoff series.
+Oskar Sundqvist scored twice to lead the Blues to a 4-3 win Friday night in Game 2 of their Western Conference opening-round playoff series.

+"It's a hard barn to play in, but to take two is a really good sign for this team," said Maroon, who had a goal.
+"But that doesn't mean nothing.
+We've got to focus on Game 3 right now."

-Pat Maroon and Ryan O'Reilly also scored for the Blues, who lead the best-of-seven matchup 2-0 and host Game 3 on Sunday.
+Ryan O'Reilly also scored for the Blues, who host Game 3 on Sunday.
 Rookie Jordan Binnington made 26 saves.

 Blake Wheeler and Mark Scheifele each had a goal and one assist for the Jets, Patrik Laine also scored and Dustin Byfuglien had a pair of assists.
 Connor Hellebuyck stopped 28 shots.